 GLP-1 medications affect digestive motility.
 Some patients experience loose stools; others experience the opposite.
 Both are typically temporary as your gut adjusts to the medication.

-How GLP3 manages it: Dietary adjustments (fiber intake, hydration) are the first intervention.
-If symptoms persist beyond the titration period, your physician may adjust your dose or consider a medication switch.
+How providers manage it: Dietary adjustments (fiber intake, hydration) are the first intervention.
+If symptoms persist beyond the titration period, your licensed provider may adjust your dose or consider a medication switch.

 Decreased Appetite